 In recent years, fintech disruptors, such as Square, Wise, N26, PayPal, and even AliPay, have injected much-needed innovation into the market, snapping the industry from a long dream.
 These companies have proven that financial services don’t have to be dull and difficult to navigate.
 Instead, they can be engaging, intuitive, and as user-friendly as Netflix.

-The success of these disruptors has pushed more traditional financial institutions to rethink their approach, recognizing that consumers now expect financial products to be as simple, personalized, and frictionless as the other digital experiences in their lives.
+The success of these disruptors has pushed more traditional financial institutions to rethink their digital transformation strategies, recognizing that consumers now expect financial products to be as simple, personalized, and frictionless as the other digital experiences in their lives.

 So, what does digital transformation in the finance industry look like today?
 We bring you seven experience-based insights to help you build a successful financial product or update an existing one.